neo-one-suite/neo-one/packages/neo-one-website/tutorial/tutorial.md

 The tutorial will leverage [React](https://reactjs.org).
 If you'd prefer to use another front-end framework, or no framework at all, that's okay too!
 We'll only briefly cover how to use React with NEO•ONE and otherwise it will primarily be used to show how one might integrate NEO•ONE with a front-end framework, so in-depth knowledge of React is not required.

-Finally, we'll use [Jest](https://jestjs.io/) for testing our smart contracts, however note that NEO•ONE may be used with any testing framework.
+Finally, we'll use [Jest](https://jestjs.io/) for testing our smart contracts, however, note that NEO•ONE may be used with any testing framework.

 ### Setup for the Tutorial